 For those wanting to try out Croyde’s famous curling wave there are plenty of surf shops, most offering wetsuit and board hire together with the opportunity to book lessons with the excellent surf schools based in Croyde.
 Amongst them is Croyde Surf Academy who operate from a big blue double decker bus in Downend car park – easy to spot as you round the headland when entering Croyde

-Stunning location on the North Devon Coast, 2 luxury cottages sleeps 2-8, located between Croyde & Woolacombe, beautiful enclosed gardens, village pubs 1 mile, spectacular walks.
-Arable & sheep farm.
+Stunning location on the North Devon Coast, luxury cottages sleeps 2-8, located between Croyde & Woolacombe, private garden, pubs 1 mile, spectacular walks. working sheep and arable farm.